 We learned about Carnaval de Santiago de Cuba while waiting for the bus to Cienfuegos out of Havana.
 We started chatting with a German couple in line, sharing our plans to spend a few nights in Cienfuegos, a couple of days in Trinidad, and then make our way south to Santiago de Cuba.

 “Oh wow, you are going all the way south”, they said.
-“Will you get there in time for the Carnival?”
+“Will you get there in time for the Cuban Carnival?”

 Carnival?
 What Cuba Carnival?
 When is Carnival in Cuba?

 Check out our video experiencing Carnaval“If you are visiting Cuba in July, don’t miss the biggest Carnival in the Caribbean taking place in Santiago de Cuba between July 21-July 28th”, the guides read.
 We knew immediately that we had to check it out!

 Viazul bus tickets (the only network shuttling foreigners across the country) to Carnival of Santiago de Cuba were sold out for days in advance, so our only option was a colectivo taxi.
-It took 10 painful hours, but we made it to Santiago just in time to catch the tail end of the week long celebration.
+It took 10 painful hours, but we made it to Santiago just in time to catch the tail end of the week-long celebration.

 History of the Carnaval de Santiago de Cuba

 The Winter Carnival was referred to as “Carnaval por los blancos cubanos” (Carnaval for white Cubans), while the Summer Festival that coincided with a period of rest of those working in the fields (mostly African and mulatto slaves) was known as the ‘Carnaval de las classes bajas” (Carnaval of the lower classes).

-Every year thousands of locals and visitors gather along Avenida Jesus Menendez to participate the celebrations and witness the processions.
-What started out as a local festival has now grown into the biggest Carnaval in all of the Caribbean, drawing floats and performers from all over Cuba and event other parts of the Caribbean.
+Every year thousands of locals and visitors gather along Avenida Jesus Menendez to participate in the celebrations and witness the processions.
+What started out as a local festival has now grown into the biggest Carnaval in all of the Caribbean, drawing floats and performers from all over Cuba and even other parts of the Caribbean.